ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/AWS/AWS_Building_Data_Lakes/automate-data-lake-creation-using-aws-lake-formation-blueprints/README.md

 **case study**

-You are a data engineer at a Company, a cloud marketing organization.
+You are a data engineer at a cloud marketing organization.
 You are asked to populate a data lake with content from AWS CloudTrail so the operational analytics team can efficiently query their data with Amazon Athena.

 use a workflow provided as an AWS Lake Formation blueprint to greatly simplify the creation of a data lake and ingestion of data.
 Lake Formation blueprints are workflows you can apply to an existing Lake Formation data lake.
 You can also apply them as a task in the setup and creation of a new data lake.